msteffan/fundamentals/01_chapter/12_cheatsheet.md

 ####Path
 * A sequence of symbols and names that identifies a file or directory.
 The path always starts from your working directory or from the root directory, and each subdirectory is followed by a forward slash.
-* An *absolute* or full path begins with the root directory and specifies every directory above the terminating file or dirctory name.
+* An *absolute* or full path begins with the root directory and specifies every directory above the terminating file or directory name.
 * A *relative* path does not include the root or parent directory names, and refers to a file or directory directly below the current working directory.
 * *Synonyms*: pathname